 • Flight insurance

-While all these are undoubtedly important for the insurance to cover, arguably the most important are the medical and repatriation services.
-This is important because even if your country has a health care agreement with Italy like many major countries do, those agreements do not cover everything.
-If there is emergency cancellation or unexpected repatriation required, these health care agreements do not cover those costs.
+While all these are undoubtedly important for insurance coverage, arguably the most important are the medical and repatriation services.
+This is important because even if your country has a health care agreement with Italy, as many major countries do, those agreements do not cover everything.
+If an emergency cancellation or unexpected repatriation is required, these healthcare agreements do not cover those costs.

-So for the relatively affordable cost of travel insurance, it’s well worth it for the peace of mind while you’re in Italy.
-If something were to happen, especially some sort of medical emergency, you don’t want to suddenly be in for extensive medical bills and repatriation services back to your home country.
+So, considering the relatively affordable cost of travel insurance, it’s well worth it for peace of mind while you’re in Italy.
+If something were to happen, especially some medical emergency, you don’t want to suddenly be in for extensive medical bills and repatriation services back to your home country.
 That would just be piling on the bad news.
-So book your travel insurance and hope that it ends up being a “waste” of money since you don’t need it.
-Like most insurance, it’s better to have and never use it than not to have it and need it.
+So book your travel insurance and hope it ends up being a “waste” of money since you don’t need it.
+Like most insurance, it’s better to have and never use it than not to have and need it.

 See Related: Best Things To Do In Bellagio, Italy